 Most people would like to have perfect teeth.
 Unfortunately many of us are born with teeth that don't look quite the way we'd like them!
+Also, sometimes the appearance of your teeth can suffer from effects such as "antibiotic staining", if you had to take tetracycline when you were a small child.

 I think it's possible for anyone to have nice teeth, but sometimes we need to make a few changes first.